HinaChoudhry/catcafe/README.md

 ## Credits

 ### Content
-The text for the menu section was taken from starbucks.com and amended accordingly.
+The text for the menu section was taken from caffenero.com and amended accordingly.

 ### Media
 - The photos used in this site were obtained from pixabay.com, pexels.com, unsplash.com, shutterstock.com, pinterest.com, boredpanda.com, Logo image was from https://cdn.dribbble.com/users/1303003/screenshots/3988327/cat-logo.png

-###Code
-Copy in code used here.

 ### Acknowledgements
 I would like to thank my mentor, Precious Ijege, for his time, advise and comments in working with me to build my project.